 Blending all sources to analyze User data

 Shopping Behavior Analysis — gives you insight on the number of sessions at each stage of the funnel.
 Starting from the visitors that only view your products, moving to those who add products to their cart, how many initiated checkout, and lastly, how many sessions finish with a transaction.
-This report gives you a clear picture of how visitors move down the funnel and helps you identify what you can fix in the process to increase the number of transactions.
+This report gives you a clear picture of how visitors move down the funnel and helps you identify what you can fix to increase the number of transactions.

 For a guide to blend data, below a link to the reference:

-Benefits of e commerce data analytics
+Benefits of e-commerce data analytics

-With enough data, businesses can predict customers' needs and respond in real-time by changing or adding products to meet the indicated demand.
+With enough data, businesses can predict customers' needs and respond quickly by changing or adding products to meet the indicated demand.
 This can result in a competitive advantage, improved customer experiences, and improved acquisition and retention of new customers.
 Data analysis boosts revenue by allowing people to make faster and more informed decisions.

 Descriptive vs Predictive vs Prescriptive